Healthdirect Free Australian health advice you can count on.

 You might have vertigo because of an inner ear problem.
 The most common cause is benign paroxysmal positional vertigo (BPPV).

-We all have small crystals in our inner ear that help control balance.
-BPPV occurs when these crystals move out of place.
-This affects the messages sent from your inner ear to your brain.
+BPPV occurs when the small crystals in your inner ear move out of place.
+These crystals help control your balance and affect the messages sent from your inner ear to your brain.

 Other inner ear problems that may cause vertigo are:

-Vertigo is a side effect of some medicines.
+Vertigo can be a side effect of some medicines.

 They will also ask about any other medical problems you have, and any medicines you take.

-Your doctor will do a physical examination.
-They might check your hearing and balance.
+Your doctor will examine you.
+They might check your hearing, eyes and balance.

-Your doctor may recommend blood tests or imaging scans to rule out a serious cause of your symptoms.
+Your doctor may recommend blood tests or imaging scans to rule out a serious cause for your symptoms.
+They may refer you to a specialist doctor or physiotherapist for more tests and treatment.

 How is vertigo treated?